dscp46/als162/README.md

   - [ ] Modular frequency generator?
   - [ ] GNSS receiver Add-in card? / Ext GPSDO input (PPS+NMEA)?
   - [ ] PPS shift auto-adjust based on ext PPS

-## Alarm conditions
-### Loss of continuous operation
-Critical severity
-  - Happens when the internal clock loses its power supply.
-  - This condition can self-clear, once the built-in clock has completed its warmup phase, PPS has locked, and a valid signal is received.
-  - On Rev 2, continuous operation condition can be restored from the external GNSS source (jumpstart).

-### PLL Unlock
-Minor severity
-  - Happens when the reference signal is lost
-  - This condition can self-clear, once reception is restored, and a valid signal has been received.

-### Loss of primary power supply
-Major severity
-  - Happens when the device runs on its internal battery.
-  - Self-clears on main power restoration.

-### External reference loss (Rev 2)
-Minor severity
-  - Happens when no valid PPS signal is received
-  - This condition can self-clear once continuous operation has been established.

-## Serial Protocol Specification

-Described in the the following document: [protocol specification](doc/proto.md)

 ## Citations
 [^1]: [Construisez un récepteur de fréquence étalon et de signaux horaires sur France Inter 162kHz](doc/200103_signal_horaire_france_inter.pdf), F5RCT